Cambridge Net Zero Action Plan

 Net Zero Action Plan

-This table shows the current status of each action and whether or not each action has an equity and/or resilience impact.
+This table shows the current status of each action and whether or not each action has been flagged for cross-cutting resilience and equity impacts.

 Overview